1940 - 1949

 Coaching down the Cut.
 Tyee photo.

-The 1947 freshmen, IRA Champions and the varsity boat (captain Bill Works replaced Bill Wall) in the Lake Washington Regatta.
+The 1947 freshmen: National IRA Champions and the Varsity boat (minus Bill Wall) in the Lake Washington Regatta.
 Left to right: Manford McNeil, Bill Wall, Bob Young, Dave Dixon, Norm Buvick, Bob Harris, Rod Johnson, Warren Westlund, and coxswain Al Morgan.
 Tyee photo.

 An aerial view of the regatta, with Harvard leading, Yale second, and Washington a quickly closing third (they finished .10 second behind Yale).
 Tyee photo.